hex108/leetcode/NOTES.md

 Currently, it has been used in rotating list and checking whether a chain list is a loop, e.g. Rotate List; Remove Nth Node From End Of List.

 ### Dummy node
-It is useful when you might delete the head of a node list, e.g. Reverse Linked List II; Remove Duplicates From Sorted List II.
+It is useful when you might delete the head of a node list, e.g. Reverse Linked List II; Remove Duplicates From Sorted List II; Populating Next Right Pointers In Each Node II.

 # Specific problems
 Some problems could be tried again. e.g. Wildcard Matching; Longest Substring Without Repeating Characters; Populating Next Right Pointers In Each Node.